shiptwo/shiptwo.github.io/_pages/about.md

 Little about me now, I am a **Computer Science** Graduate from **Mumbai University**, Maharashtra, India.
 And have been working **since 2010 into eCommerce** for most part of it.

 I love creating & building things that serve & help people.
-I beleive there is a **feel-good** factor when your code goes live & people around the globe use it, find it great or find it cumbersome.
+I believe there is a **feel-good** factor when your code goes live & people around the globe use it, find it great or find it cumbersome.

 I feel more at home when once I get my hands dirty with code.
-So far I have been able to explore these many languages, frameworks, products & technologies.
+So far I have been able to explore few languages, handful of frameworks, products & technologies.

 ## Languages
 * Java